-The 2012 Dry Riesling is crisp and has a nice mineral finish.
-It is the essence of 'terroir" here in western New York.
-The Beverage Testing Institute awarded this vintage 90 points (the 2011 vintage earned 92 points).
+The 2013 Dry Riesling is crisp and has a nice mineral finish and is the essence of 'terroir" here in western New York.
+Not yet rated by the Beverage Testing Institute, the 2012 and 2011 vintages were awarded 90 points and 92 point respectively.

 Storage: Fine wine is best stored away from strong light at a cool even temperature.
 A partial bottle should be recorked, refrigerated and consumed within a week or else used for cooking.